Take emergency PEP after an HIV exposure

 How to get PEP

-All Oregon hospitals are required to dispense PEP to those who need it.
+All Oregon hospitals must dispense PEP to those who need it.

-Not all pharmacies stock PEP medications – this online directory lists pharmacies that stock PEP.
+Not all pharmacies stock PEP medications.
+Explore this online directory to find pharmacies that stock PEP.

 Find a PEP navigator